 - 8 cups confectioners' sugar, sifted

 - 4 tablespoons vanilla extract

 - 4 tablespoons cherry liqueur

 In a 5-quart mixer with the paddle attachment, cream the butter and shortening together.
 On first speed, add the sifted powdered sugar to the bowl in 3 parts.
 Let each part incorporate into the butter mixture before adding the next.
 After adding all the sugar, put the mixer on the fourth (highest) speed and mix for 8 to 10 minutes.
 The buttercream will begin to gain volume and look white and fluffy.
-Once you bring the buttercream to full volume, add the extracts and the mocha paste.
-Lastly, add the liqueurs and vodka and incorporate completely.
+Once you bring the buttercream to full volume, add the extracts, liqueur, vodka, and lavender oil and incorporate completely.
+Add purple food color to desired shade.

 Cook's Note: The longer you let it mix, the more volume you will have.
 If the buttercream is airy and shows a lot of holes, add a small amount of warm water and mix well.

 This recipe was provided by professional chefs and has been scaled down from a bulk recipe provided by a restaurant.
 The Food Network Kitchens chefs have not tested this recipe, in the proportions indicated, and therefore, we cannot make any representation as to the results.

 Recipe courtesy of Casey's Cupcakes, Cupcake Wars, 2010